The best practices of HR 20 years ago are almost unrecognizable today.

 HR Technology Enablement

 Human resources technology refers to any digitized operations that help streamline HR processes.
 HR technology has many applications, such as payroll, workforce management, and talent management strategies.
-A more digital HR is more capable of working alongside an increasingly digital workforce.
+A more digital HR can work alongside an increasingly digital workforce.

 Digital HR transformation means keeping up with the latest technological developments.
 Digital transformation is more than just implementing new software tools.
 It also means creating a digital-friendly culture.